allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 This was crazy stressful in the pitch-black early morning, being extorted for more money by a stranger.
 I insisted that we go back to the airport, and he finally agreed.

-Fortunately I had a much better experience with a different driver.
+Fortunately, I had a much better experience with a different driver.
 After a very long ride, I called my poor Airbnb host, who had his brother sleep at the unit, and he gave me the keys at around 4:30 a.m.

-### Day 2: Goree troubles and Getting Orange phone plan
+### Day 2: Gorée troubles and getting an Orange phone plan

 ![apartment]({{site.baseurl}}/assets/img/senegal/apartment.jpeg){:width="50%"}